hiroki-chen/SGXOram/sgx/README.md

 # If you want to specify the parameters, run ./build/bin/server.bin --help
 ```

+Make sure that your system does not use any proxy; otherwise the client cannot connect to the local server.

 All the logs will be output to the directory `./log`.

 ## Debug the project